-\parsection{iSDP Attention} The conventional SDP attention is originally from \cite{vaswani2017attention}.
-The success of this attention mainly stems from the effective learning of long-term second-order correlations among involved feature maps and the exploitation of three different representations for attention learning.
-The attention function can be expressed as mapping a query $\mathbf{q}_{\text{in}}$ and a set of key-value $(\mathbf{k}_{\text{in}},\mathbf{v}_{\text{in}})$ pairs to an output $\mathbf{h}_{\text{out}}$.
+\parsection{iTrans Attention} The conventional transformer-based attention was proposed in \cite{vaswani2017attention}.
+The success of this type of attention mechanism mainly stems from the effective learning of second-order correlations among involved feature maps and the exploitation of three different representations for attention learning.
+The attention function is expressed as mapping a query $\mathbf{q}_{\text{in}}$ and a set of key-value $(\mathbf{k}_{\text{in}},\mathbf{v}_{\text{in}})$ pairs to an output $\mathbf{h}_{\text{out}}$.
 The query and the key are employed to learn the second-order attention weights through a scaled dot-product computation, which is further applied to the input value for the final attended output.

-To introduce the SDP attention to the flow models, as shown in Fig.\ref{fig:attnflow_main} (c), we apply two invertible $1 \times 1$ 2D convolutions to the input feature map to obtain a query-key pair $(\mathbf{q}_{\text{in}},\mathbf{k}_{\text{in}})$, and use the input feature maps to play the role of the value $\mathbf{v}_{\text{in}}$.
+To introduce the transformer-based attention to flow models, as shown in Fig.(\ref{fig:attnflow_main})(c), we apply two invertible $1 \times 1$ 2D convolutions to the input feature maps to obtain a query-key pair $(\mathbf{q}_{\text{in}},\mathbf{k}_{\text{in}})$, and use the input feature maps to play the role of the value $\mathbf{v}_{\text{in}}$.
 The attention is applied between patches of the input following \cite{dosovitskiy2020image}.
-In particular, the whole input is split into $N$ patches and the iSDP attention is applied to the image patch-wise.
+In particular, the whole input is split into $N$ patches and the iTrans attention is applied to the image patches.
 The primary goal is to capture the inter-patch interaction with the attention weights.
 In practice, we compute the attention function on a set of queries simultaneously, packed together into a matrix $\mathbf{Q}$.
 The keys and values are also packed together into matrices $\mathbf{K}$ and $\mathbf{V}$.
-Below formulates the mapping process:
+The mapping process is formulated as follows: